labyrinthinesecurity/magma/README.md

-# Scaling oversight of Network Security Groups
+# Keep hold of your Network Security Groups!

 ![alt text](https://github.com/labyrinthinesecurity/magma/blob/master/magma.png?raw=true)

 ## What is Azure Magma?
-***Azure Magma*** is a powerful tool that lets organizations automate the management of thousands of Network Security Groups in a cost-efficient way.
+***Azure Magma*** is a powerful tool that lets organizations automate the management of ***thousands*** of Network Security Groups in a cost-efficient way.
+It uses the Z3 solver and the super-fast ALLBVSAT algorithm.

+The two main uses cases are:
+1. Impact analysis: what if I add this rule to a NSG?
+To answer the question, Magma will break the rule into its biggest unknown components, so that everything that was already allowed or blocked in the past is not revalidated
+2. Drift management: if a new rule shows up, is it already allowed? blocked? partially allowed? what remains to manually review?

-To use this tool, your organization should ideally meet these 3 criteria:
+To use this tool, your organization should ideally meet 4 criteria:
-- devSecOps model: each local feature team manages its own security groups
+- have a devSecOps model where each local feature team manages its own security groups
-- central supervision: a central security team oversees network security
+- have central supervision: a single security team oversees network security
-- zero-trust: your zero-trust model is **identity-based**, not network-based.
-It means that you don't allow network connections on a point-to-point basis.
-Rather, you allow relatively large source and destination IP ranges to communicate
+- embrace **identity-based** zero-trust: your network segmentation shouldn't be fine-grain.
+Rather, it lets relatively large source and destination IP ranges communicate freely on a port per port basis
+- have a default rule in every NSG which blocks everything that hasn't been explicitely allowed

 ## Quick start
 ### installation